Exporting Contacts (CSV) #

 Regular Backups #

-- Export before data migrations
+- Before Major Changes: Export before bulk operations, plugin updates, or data migrations

-- Keep last 4 weekly backups
+- Retention Policy: Keep the last 4 weekly backups, monthly backups for 1 year, archive annually

 Data Security #

-- Don’t store exports in public directories
+- Secure Storage: Don’t store exports in public directories; use encrypted storage; limit access to authorized users

-- Use secure file sharing services
+- Transmission: Use HTTPS for downloads; encrypt before emailing; use secure file sharing services

 File Management #